CIVIL RULE 18: SMALL CLAIMS ACTIONS

 (1) DIRECT FILING

 a.
 Pursuant to CRC 2.304, the Court accepts for filing all small claims documents submitted by facsimile transmission directly with the Court through the Court’s automated facsimile filing system.
-Only cases eligible for filing at the Downtown Superior Courthouse may be fax filed.

 b.
 The Court’s facsimile machine is available 24 hours a day.
 Filings received after public business hours or on court holidays shall be deemed filed the next court business day.